Doctor of Health Admin - Health Professional

 - Significant experience in clinical care or another health care related work force.
 A wide variety of related. backgrounds could apply.

-- A post-baccalaurate degree or master's degree in a clinical field, or health care related area such as health information technology, quality, and social work.
+- A post-baccalaurate degree or master's degree in a clinical field, or related area such as public health, health information technology, quality, and social work.

 After initial screening, final candidates may be interviewed by the admissions committee.